Zaitinkhuma/BSSMOTE_OpenML_Reproducible/README.md

 ### Notes

 - All datasets are publicly available from OpenML.
-- OpenML IDs in the table are clickable links to the original dataset sources.
+- OpenML IDs in the table link to the original dataset pages.
 - IR denotes the imbalance ratio between the majority and minority classes.
-- Majority Count and Minority Count refer to the class distribution used for computing IR.
+- Majority Count and Minority Count are the actual class counts used to compute IR.
+- Feature Interval is defined using the number of input features.
 - These datasets are used for evaluating BSSMOTE, its ablation variants, traditional oversampling baselines, and deep tabular oversampling methods under a fold-wise preprocessing protocol.

 ## Code availability